d-khan/java/gui/Activity1.md

 ## Objective

-Write a code which takes user input and perform calculations
+Write a code that takes user input and performs calculations

 ## Pre-requisite